-Did you know that any of the Writing Center's appointments are available through online or distance learning options?
-If you cannot come in to the Writing Center for an in-person appointment, you can still choose to meet with us via Skype, WC Online Chat, or phone conversations.
-All students (including undergraduate, graduate, and Bachelor's Degree for Professionals), faculty, staff, and alumni can utilize these services.
+Did you know that Writing Center appointments are available through online options?
+If you cannot come to The Writing Center for an in-person appointment, you can still choose to meet with us via chat, video in app, or Zoom.
+All students (including undergraduate, graduate, and Bachelor's Degree for Professionals), faculty, staff, and alumni can utilize our services.
 Here are a few guidelines and tips for distance learning options.

-Step 1 - Making an Appointment
+Step 1: Make an Online Appointment

 Step 2: Log In to Your Appointment